albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter2/Diffusion.md

 # Introduction to diffusion

 In the Navier-Stokes equation, $D_t {\vec v} = - \frac{1}{\rho} {\vec\nabla} p + \nu \nabla^2 {\vec v}$, the vorticity
-term appears somewhat as a ``diffusion term".
+term appears somewhat as a "diffusion term".
 To understand what is meant by this, let me introduce a couple of comments about diffusion (as I don't know how many of you have encountered it yet).

 Einstein showed that the probability distrubution of a set of random walkers followed a diffusion equation